 1. Optimize for Google My Business.

-Google My Business has become the best place to start for local search — since Google understandably feels most comfortable sharing content it can support and verify, Google My Business is their tool to help your business meet Google’s needs.
+Google My Business has become the best place to start to improve your local SEO — since Google understandably feels most comfortable sharing content it can support and verify, Google My Business is their tool to help your business meet Google’s needs.
 If Google can verify your business as authentic, the search engine could potentially reward your business with a coveted sidebar space in Google local search.

 To ensure you’re optimized for Google My Business, you’ll want to create and verify a Google My Business page, use Google Posts within your account, encourage your customers to share reviews online, and respond authentically to reviews, specifying location.
 For example, “We appreciate your feedback on [product/service] in [city, state].
 We value your input and look forward to working with you again.
 Thank you from the [full company name] team.”